NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

-After listening to you and doing a general examination your consultant will usually examine the rectum (back passage) with a finger.
-Investigations may include:
+After listening to a history of your symptoms and doing a general examination, your consultant will usually examine the rectum (back passage) with a finger.
+Further investigations may include:

-- An inspection of the bowel with a telescope (sigmoidoscopy or colonoscopy)
+An examination of the bowel with an endoscope (camera), (sigmoidoscopy or colonoscopy)

 What is the treatment for Crohn’s disease?

-This depends on the location and severity of disease, complications and response to previous treatment.
+This will depend on the location and severity of disease, any complications and response to previous treatment.
 The goals of treatment are to control inflammation, correct any nutritional deficiencies and relieve symptoms.
 Treatment may include drugs, nutrition supplements, surgery or a combination of these.

-- Steroids such as prednisolone are often prescribed for moderate to severe attacks of Crohn’s disease to damp down the inflammation.
+Steroids such as prednisolone are often prescribed for moderate to severe attacks of Crohn’s disease to dampen down the inflammation.
 Steroids may be given as tablets by mouth, enemas, rectal foams or suppositories via the back passage.
-Severe attacks will be treated in hospital with steroids given via a vein into the blood stream.
+Severe attacks will be treated in hospital with steroids given intravenously (IV) into the blood stream.

-- Another drug, cyclosporin, is sometimes given with intravenous steroids.
+Another drug, cyclosporin, is sometimes given with IV steroids

-- Antibiotics may be used to treat bacterial proliferation in the small bowel caused by bowel narrowing.
-Diarrhoea may be controlled with drugs that slow the bowel down such as loperamide, or codeine.
+Antibiotics may be used to treat bacterial growth in the small bowel caused by bowel narrowing.
+Diarrhoea may be controlled with drugs which slow the bowel down, such as loperamide or codeine.

-Anti-TNF drugs are another group of drugs that can be given to try and prevent inflammation.
-These drugs are only used in a few patients with severe disease and are given by a Gastroeneterologist.
+- Anti-TNF drugs are another group of drugs that can be given to try and prevent inflammation.
+These drugs are only used in a few patients with severe disease and are prescribed by a Gastroeneterologist

 What problems can occur in Crohn’s?